BlauGroup/RNMC/GMC.md

 ### The Reaction Network Database
 There are 2 tables in the reaction network database:
-- <span style="color:#009900"> metadata: </span> This table includes the total number of species and reactions in the simulation.
+- <span style="color:#0066CC"> metadata </span> : This table includes the total number of species and reactions in the simulation.

 ```
     CREATE TABLE metadata (